NullNRG/Muck-BepInEx/README.md

 Plugin config files (if plugin supports it ) in BepInEx\config

 By default, i have included a plugin that gives you god mode. if you dont want it, delete the MuckGod plugin.
+For any plugins, if you wish to delete any, just remove them from the "\BepInEx\plugins\" folder.
+I will also provide some plugins here: https://github.com/NullNRG/Muck-BepInEx-Plugins

+put the plugins in the "\BepinEx\plugins\" folder.

 --------- Visual Studio Template / MuckTemplate